 Iain: Yes.
 You also got electrocuted…

-Russel: Yes well, that came about you see… it’d been quite a few years now since the thing had been built.
-Four or five years now; about four years coming up.
-And it was decided that I go and inspect the state of the transformers where the mains come in to the airfield.
-Obviously weathering on it because it was only a brick built thing with an iron gate, no true roof, so it was exposed to the weather.
-They thought it would probably need a paint job you know?
+Russel: I was working at an airfield and had to go and inspect the state of the transformers where the mains come in to the airfield.
+Obviously there was weathering on it because it was only a brick built thing with an iron gate, with no true roof, so it was exposed to the weather.
+They thought it would probably need a paint job, you know?
 So I went in to have a look around and I brushed against the shed and got caught.
 We didn’t know the insulation had been broken down, so I copped it and it threw the body across the whole three cables and 33,000 volts shot out.
-The last thing I remember as it went out; ‘Oh God I’ve had it’ Quiet as that.
+The last thing I remember as it went out was saying ‘Oh God, I’ve had it’ Quiet as that.
 No thought about it.
-And then of course I’m way out in space.
-I became aware of a great light and then, ‘Something funny about this’, and then I realised it was me.
+And then I was way out in space.
+I became aware of a great light and then thought, ‘There’s something funny about this.’
+I realised it was me.
 I was the light.

 Iain: So you were out and you were this great light.

 Russel: It was me.
-It may have been a million miles, I don’t know, no idea.
-Just space, enormous and this light and I realised I was the light.
-And then something dawned in the consciousness, it didn’t say words but it implied that there was something needs to be done.
+It may have been a million miles, I don’t know.
+There was just enormous space and this light and I realised that I was the light.
+And then something dawned in the consciousness.
+Without words, implied that there was something that needs to be done.
 I had to go back.
-And from the position looking down, could see this body lying, little doll, this body lying across these cables.
-The alternative was to go through and get born again.
+And from the position looking down, I could see this body lying like a little doll, this body lying across these cables.
+The alternative was to carry on through and get born again.
 I had a choice.

 Iain: So you knew you had a choice to either get born again, or go back in your body.

-Russel: The idea was, it seemed there was an urgency of some sort.
+Russel: It seemed there was an urgency of some sort.
 I didn’t know why or what.
-And well in that case we’ll get the body going again because it’s already mature.
-It would take time to get born and go through the whole process.
+And I thought, well in that case we’ll get the body going again because it’s already mature.
+It would take time to get born and go through the whole process again.
 So I went and got it back.
-The hardest thing I’ve ever done in my life was to take a breath into that body in order that it could escape from the paralysed situation in which it was.
+It was the hardest thing I’ve ever done in my life, to take a breath into that body in order that it could escape from the paralysed situation in which it was.
 One breath and it was out - puff.
-I became aware that my clothing was smouldering and the shoes of my boots were smouldering and my body was untouched.
+I became aware that my clothing was smouldering and the shoes of my boots were smouldering but my body was untouched.
 How do you account for that?

 Iain: It’s remarkable isn’t it?